chesio/bc-cache/README.md

 A response to HTTP(S) request is cached by BC Cache if **none** of the conditions below is true:

 1. Request is a POST request.
-2. Request is a GET request with only whitelisted fields in query string.
+2. Request is a GET request with one or more query string fields that are not whitelisted.
 By default, the whitelist consists of [Google click IDs](https://support.google.com/searchads/answer/7342044), [Facebook Click Identifier](https://fbclid.com/) and standard [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters), but it can be [filtered](#configuration).
 3. Request is not routed through main `index.php` file (ie. `WP_USE_THEMES` is not set to `true`).
 Output of AJAX, WP-CLI or WP-Cron calls is never cached.
 4. Request comes from logged in user or non-anonymous user (ie. user that left a comment or accessed password protected page/post)
 5. Request/response type is one of the following: search, 404, feed, trackback, robots.txt, preview or password protected post.